Tupsu-jy/kanban-exercise/README.md

   - Check the id of kanban-exercise_app.
   - docker rmi < ID of kanban-exercise_app >

-You will also need to add an environment variable for BASE_URL=https://kanban-backend-j6tc.onrender.com so that connection to backend works.

 When you to add npm packages you need to go to the app container: **docker exec -it kanban.exercise.com sh** Now you can run yarn commands like: **yarn add < package-name >**